-Audra McDonald On Stage - Theater Credits, Bio and Tickets
+Audra McDonald On Stage - Theatre Credits, Bio and Tickets

 Audra Ann McDonald was born on July 3, 1970 in West Berlin, Germany and is a six-time Tony Award-winning Broadway veteran.

 McDonald was born in Germany as her American father was stationed there with the United States Army; however, she was raised in Fresno, California, attending the Theodore Roosevelt High School and graduating from the Roosevelt School of the Arts program.
 She went on to study classical voice at New York City's famed Juilliard School and graduated in 1993.